Getting there and away

 Which route to Suvarnabhumi

-All buses drop off passengers at the Transport Centre, from there you'll need to get a shuttle bus (free) across to the terminal of your choice.
+All buses drop off passengers at the Transport Centre, from where you'll need to get a shuttle bus (free) across to the Departures section.

 1. Bus Number 549 - to Minburi

 2. Bus Number 550 - to Happy Land

 3. Bus Number 551 - to Victory Monument